 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$73.2 million for the nine months ended September 30, 2020 and \$94.3 million for the year ended December 31, 2019.
-As of September 30, 2020, we had an accumulated deficit of \$368.7 million.
-As we commercially launched our first product, INVELTYS, in January 2019, and are planning full promotional launch of our second product, EYSUVIS, to begin in January of 2021, we have had only limited revenues to date from product sales and have financed our operations primarily through proceeds from our IPO, public common stock offerings and sales of our common stock under our ATM Offering, private placements of preferred stock, convertible debt financings, borrowings under credit facilities and warrants.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and engaging in activities to launch and commercialize EYSUVIS and INVELTYS.
-Although we expect to continue to generate revenue from sales of INVELTYS and to begin to generate revenue, and we expect to continue to incur significant expenses and operating losses.
+Our net losses were \$30.4 million for the three months ended March 31, 2021 and \$104.3 million for the year ended December 31, 2020.
+As of March 31, 2021, we had an accumulated deficit of \$430.2 million.
+As we commenced a full promotional launch of EYSUVIS in early January 2021 and commercially launched our first product, INVELTYS, in January 2019, we have had only limited revenues to date from product sales and have financed our operations primarily through proceeds from our IPO, follow-on public common stock offerings and sales of our common stock under our ATM Offerings, private placements of preferred stock, borrowings under credit facilities, convertible promissory notes and warrants.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and engaging in activities to commercialize EYSUVIS and INVELTYS.
+Although we expect to continue to generate revenue from sales of EYSUVIS and INVELTYS, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year.